ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### K. Enable capturing an individual's face photograph

-When a Registration Officer opts to capture photo of an individual, the system initiates a photo capture and performs the following steps:
+When a registration officer opts to capture photo of an individual, the system initiates a photo capture and performs the following steps:
 1. Validates that an on-boarded camera is connected to the machine.
    * If an on-boarded camera is not found, displays an error message.
    * If more than one on-boarded camera is connected, proceeds with the first camera that the system finds as it scans the ports of the machine.
 2. Displays the photo preview before capturing.
-1. Allows the Registration Officer to initiate capture.
+1. Allows the registration officer to initiate capture.
 1. Sends request to the camera for photo capture.
 1. Receives the photo from the camera.
 1. Displays the photo on screen.
-1. Allows the Registration Officer to proceed to verify quality score.
+1. Allows the registration officer to proceed to verify quality score.
-1. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose (except PII data).
+1. System captures and stores the transaction (User ID or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose (except PII data).
 #### L. Capture an individual's face photograph and exception photograph.
 1. When a registration officer opts to capture the face photograph or exception photograph of an individual during the registration process, the system validates that an on-boarded camera is connected to the machine.
    * If an on-boarded camera is not found, display an error message.
    * If more than one on-boarded camera is connected, proceed with the first camera that the system finds as it scans the ports of the machine.
-2. Displays the face photo preview before capturing.
+1. Displays the face photo preview before capturing.
-1. Allows the Registration Officer to initiate face capture.
+1. Allows the registration officer to initiate face capture.
 1. Sends request to the camera for face photo capture.
 1. Receives the face photo from the camera.
 1. Display the face photo on screen.
-1. Allows the Registration Officer to proceed to verify quality score.
+1. Allows the registration officer to proceed to verify quality score.
 1. Allows exception photo capture only if an exception has been marked.
    * Step 2 to 7 must be performed to capture the exception photo.
-9. System captures and stores the transaction details for audit purpose (except PII data).
+1. System captures and stores the transaction details for audit purpose (except PII data).
 #### M. Retry capture of face photo as configured
 While registering an individual, a registration officer captures the face photo of the individual.
 If the quality score of the photo captured is less than the threshold score, the system allows registration officer to retry face capture
 1. The system displays the quality score and the threshold score for the capture.